Newborn Hearing Screening and Intervention

 The Importance of Early Intervention

 Long before children learn to speak, babies learn language by hearing it.
 Ideally, your baby should wear their hearing aids and cochlear implants all the time when they are awake.
 Studies have shown the most important stage of language development occurs before age 3, and early intervention results in significantly better language ability for children with hearing loss.
+Here are several communication options.
 These results are most achievable in children who have early spoken language therapy and education, which is exactly what Texas Hearing Institute offers.

 Newborn Hearing Screening in Houston, TX